risingwavelabs/risingwave-docs/versioned_docs/version-1.3/sql/commands/sql-create-source.md

 ## Supported sources

 Click a connector name to see the SQL syntax, options, and sample statement of connecting RisingWave to the connector.

-Data formats denoted with an M only support materialized sources, which require a primary key to be specified.
-Otherwise, both materialized and non-materialized sources are supported.

 | Connector | Version | Format |
 |---------|---------|---------|